sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/beyond-getting-started/index.md

 There are implementations of both discrimination trees and path indices.
 An abstraction for the nodes of these structures allows for customisation of the underlying storage.
 The only implementations provided in the library store things in memory, however.

-## Learning Resources in the Repository

-The source repository contains a few resources aside from the source of the library itself that people might find interesting and/or useful:

-* **['ExampleDomains' project](https://github.com/sdcondon/SCFirstOrderLogic/tree/main/src/SCFirstOrderLogic.ExampleDomains):** Example domains, declared using each of the sentence creation options.
-* **['Alternatives' project](https://github.com/sdcondon/SCFirstOrderLogic/tree/main/src/SCFirstOrderLogic.Alternatives):** this class library contains a number of alternative implementations of things.
-  Some of these implementations are "rawer" recreations of algorithms as listed in the source material (these tend to have names suffixed with `_FromAIaMA`), others just exhibit slightly different performance or complexity characteristics.
-  These have been created for learning and benchmarking.
-* **['Benchmarks' project](https://github.com/sdcondon/SCFirstOrderLogic/tree/main/src/SCFirstOrderLogic.Benchmarks):** benchmark project for evaluating performance of the algorithms in the NuGet package and in the 'Alternatives' project.